 Note: Before you continue booking places for the rest of your modules, please check that you have applied for all components of each module.
 Please also keep in mind that some advanced and intensive modules have the Introduction and Issues courses as requirements.
 How do I know that I received a seat in my modules?
 Once the official registration period is over, our university server will allocate you a seat in one of your priorities.
-You will find the official registration period as part of each detailed course description.
 To see your final timetable, click on the Stundenplan button you see in the dropdown menu on the left.
 Classes marked with "ZU" are classes you were accepted to.

-If you did not receive a spot in all of your classes, get in touch with the coordination team.
+If you did not receive a spot in any of your classes, get in touch with the coordination team.
 How do I register for exams and/or term papers?
 Exam registration is very similar to class registration.
 Again, you have to log in BASIS to do so.
 Now use the button Prüfunsan- und -abmeldung to proceed.
 In order to register for the final exam, you have to pass all seminars, lectures and tutorials belonging to a certain module.
 Towards the end of each term your participation needs to be electronically confirmed by the respective lecturer, only then exam registration becomes available to you on BASIS.
-Registration for exams and term papers usually takes place during the term within the official exam registration period (Prüfungsanmeldephase).
+Registration for exams and term papers usually takes place during term within the official exam registration period (Prüfungsanmeldephase).
 For specific dates please check the faculty's webpage.
-In broad terms, for written examinations this period starts around two weeks before the exam period, for written term papers the registration period lasts for several months during term, but term papers have to be handed in six weeks after registering them.
+In broad terms, for written examinations this period starts around two weeks before the exam period, for written term papers the registration period lasts for several months during term.
 During the Prüfungsanmeldephase, you can register and deregister for written exams.
-For term papers we recommend registering only when you are sure that you can hand in the paper on time because it is not possible to deregister once you submit your application without valid reason such as illness.
+For term papers we recommend registering only when you are sure that you can hand in the paper on time because it is not possible to deregister once you submit your application without valid reason.
 To register for exams, choose Prüfungsan- und -abmeldung.